aleksandar-stefanovic/bio-light-web/README.md

 specific reports required by law.

 # State
-This application was initally written in Kotlin and JavaFX, but is currently being rewritten from scratch to be a React application, so some functionalities are missing.
+This application was initially written in Kotlin and JavaFX, but is currently being rewritten from scratch to be a React application, so some functionalities are missing.

 | Entity         | Create | Read | Update | Delete | Print |